-Annual Period
+Annual Period means:

-means:

-- (a) the period from the date on which a Public Practice Certificate is first issued to that Member until 31 December of that calendar year; and - (b) in any other case (including if a Member renews a Public Practice Certificate which was previously issued to the Member during a previous calendar year), each calendar year.
+(a) the period from the date on which a Public Practice Certificate is first issued to that Member until 31 December

-Appeals Tribunal
+Appeals Tribunal means the body:

-- (a) comprising each of the members of the Disciplinary Panel appointed on a case by case basis by the chair of the Chair Panel after receiving a request from the GMPC; and - (b) to whom the Board has, pursuant to the powers contained in Article 54(a) of the Constitution, delegated (non-exclusively and in addition to any other specific delegation of power whether described in these By-Laws or elsewhere) the powers conferred by Articles 14, 39, 40, 43 and 52(e) of the Constitution.
+(a) comprising each of the members of the Disciplinary Panel appointed on a case by case basis by the chair of the Chair

+Panel after receiving a request from the GMPC; and

+(b) to whom the Board has, pursuant to the powers contained in Article 54(a) of the Constitution, delegated (non-exclusively and in addition to any other specific delegation of power whether described in these By-Laws or elsewhere) the powers conferred by Articles 14, 39, 40, 43 and 52(e) of the

-Approved Controllers
+Constitution.

-has the meaning given in By-Law 9.3(a)(ii).
+Approved Controllers has the meaning given in By-Law 9.3(a)(ii).

-Approved Practice Entity

-has the meaning given in By-Law 9.3.
+Approved Practice Entity has the meaning given in By-Law 9.3.

-Approved Provisions

-has the meaning given in By-Law 9.3(b)(ii).
+Approved Provisions has the meaning given in By-Law 9.3(b)(ii).

-Associate

-means a Member whose Allocated Membership Status is "Associate".
+Associate means a Member whose Allocated Membership Status is means the Corporate Governance Principles and Recommendations issued by the Australian Securities Exchange Corporate Governance

+"Associate".